PdoyleC/Portfolio-1-Project/README.md

 ### Content

-- Content for the pages were inspired by fellow Code Institute students from Ulrike Riemenschneider [link to site](https://uriem.github.io/art-school/index.html) for her classes timetable lay out and Margarita B [link to site](https://uriem.github.io/art-school/index.html) for the Welcome and Chess Benifits sections.
+- Content for the pages were inspired by fellow Code Institute students from Ulrike Riemenschneider [link to site](https://uriem.github.io/art-school/index.html) for her classes timetable layout and Margarita B [link to site](https://uriem.github.io/art-school/index.html) for the Welcome and Chess Benifits sections.

 ### Code